Higher education

 To apply complete your application via UCAS.

-• to put support in place before you arrive
+• support before you arrive

-• any access needs for interviews
+• access needs for interviews

-• any requirements needed for open days.
+• requirements needed for open days.

 Asking for support on your application